Pakistan: Why liberal Pashtuns are supporting the Afghan government | DW | 10.08.2021

 They also condemned the United States' Doha deal with the Taliban , saying it practically legitimized the militant group.

-The convention, which was comprised of leading Pashtun nationalist parties, intellectuals, academics and left-leaning political workers, called for an immediate cease-fire across Afghanistan to pave the way for peace talks.
+The convention, which was composed of leading Pashtun nationalist parties, intellectuals, academics and left-leaning political workers, called for an immediate cease-fire across Afghanistan to pave the way for peace talks.

 The Pashtun Tahafuz Movement (PTM), an anti-war group, has also held massive rallies in several parts of the province in the past few weeks.
 The PTM has condemned the Taliban and expressed its support for the Afghan government.

 "The Taliban destroy schools, stop women from working, hand down inhuman punishments and kill innocent civilians.
-How can we support them?" he added.
+How can we support them?" he said.

 On the contrary, Ghani's government, according to Mehsud, carried out several development projects in Afghanistan.
 The human rights situation has also improved under his administration, he added.